Today’s pallet project is a super simple and useful one!

 Apply a even coat of adhesive or glue, attach the label to the wood, and finish with a coat of Modpodge.
 This will protect the surface by making it more water resistant.

-To hang it on the wall, add a couple of screws on the back side, attach a piece of picture hanging wire or string, and glue or nail two piece of scrap foam or thin wood towards the bottom so it would hang flush.
+To hang this pallet shelf charging station on the wall, add a couple of screws on the back side, attach a piece of picture hanging wire or string, and glue or nail two piece of scrap foam or thin wood towards the bottom so it would hang flush.

-Now all the clutter on our table disappeared, and everything found its happy new home here in this little charging station.
+Now all the clutter on our table disappeared, and everything found its happy new home here in this little pallet shelf charging station.

 And here is the download for you!